 So what are Google posts?

-Well, there are four unique types of Google posts, and they all have a very specific purpose.
+Well, there are three unique types of Google posts, and they all have a very specific purpose.
 Post types include:

 One problem multiple location businesses often run into with GMB profiles is navigating Google’s multiple location group system.
 Most of the time, GMB profiles are made by an owner or marketing manager who holds access to all the locations’ GMB profiles.